bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### Saving time with shortcuts and wild cards

 #### Shortcuts
+#### ~ Tilde

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 In the shell the tilde character, `~`, is a shortcut for your home directory.
+The tilde key is located at the top left of your keyboard above the tab key.

 ```bash
 ls ~
 ```

-Try it even when you're not in your home directory:
+That's no big deal, since we are already in the home directory.
+But what if we weren't?
+Let's go to the workshops directory, like so:

 ```bash
 cd